prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-secure/01-review-architecture-and-deploy-resources/assignment.md

 teaser: A short description of the challenge.
 notes:
 - type: text
-  contents: Welcome to this hands-on Prosimo Lab for "Observability and Troubleshooting
+  contents: Welcome to this hands-on Prosimo Lab for "Multi-Cloud Network Connectivity"
-    across Multi-Cloud Networks"
 tabs:
 - title: Shell
   type: terminal